 - Palm oil works as anti-aging.

-- Palm oil is being used treating malaria.
+- Palm oil is being used to treat malaria.

-- Regular consumption of this oil may mange blood pressure.
+- Regular consumption of this oil may manage blood pressure.

 - Can be used to prevent high cholesterol levels.